3 injured in shooting outside East Nashville apartment

 *Editor’s note: This story was originally written as a woman found shot outside Nissan Stadium.
 Metro police have since released more information saying the shooting originated outside of an East Nashville apartment.
 The story below has been updated to reflect these claims.

 NASHVILLE, Tenn.
-(WKRN) – Three people were shot in East Nashville after a fight outside of Cayce Homes.
+(WKRN) – Three people were shot in East Nashville Monday night after a fight outside of Cayce Homes.

-Metro police said two men who knew each other got into a fight on S. 7th Street outside of a Cayce Homes apartment before shooting each other.
+Metro police reported two men who knew each other got into a fight over a woman on South 7th Street outside of a Cayce Homes apartment before shooting each other.

 📧 Have breaking come to you: Subscribe to News 2 email alerts →